tetra-code/cse_y2_notes/Q1/CG/assignments_exams.md

 - to achieve the **model view matrix** of showing the rotation and translation values on one matrix, FIRST ROTATAION SECOND TRANSLATION

-- If the *camera was tilted slightly downards the third vanishing point would appear at the top* of the image.
+- If the *camera was tilted slightly upwards the third vanishing point would appear at the top* of the image.

 - For image plane length calcualtion, remember some useful formulas.
 For example